Toymaker Mattel names Google's Americas president as CEO

-(Reuters) - Mattel Inc, the largest U.S. toymaker, said on Tuesday that Google Inc's Americas president, Margaret Georgiadis, will become its chief executive, replacing Christopher Sinclair.
+(Reuters) - Mattel Inc (MAT.O), the largest U.S. toymaker, said on Tuesday that Google Inc's Americas president, Margaret Georgiadis, will become its chief executive, replacing Christopher Sinclair.

 Georgiadis, whose appointment is effective Feb.
-8, has also served as chief operating officer of daily deals website operator Groupon Inc and chief marketing officer of Discover Financial Services.
+8, has also served as chief operating officer of daily deals website operator Groupon Inc (GRPN.O) and chief marketing officer of Discover Financial Services (DFS.N).

 Sinclair, who will remain chairman, took over in April 2015 after the company abruptly removed Bryan Stockton amid falling sales.
 Sinclair was 64 when he took charge.